 The best leads will even go that extra mile after they’ve filled in that initial enquiry form.
 They will follow up on different platforms, letting you know how interested they really are.
 These are clients you should be taking on before anyone else.

-In a nutshell, inbound sales strategies do not give you control of what leads can contact you.
+Inbound sales strategies do not give you control of what leads can contact you.

 To avoid as many low quality leads as possible, ask them a series of questions that will filter out potential clients from the junk.
 This isn’t being harsh, it’s being selective.
+Quite often, this can help you bring your inbound sales strategy to a level from which the inbound vs outbound sales discussion can move to the inbound AND outbound symbiosis that we keep advocating.

 Ask for as much information as you need to filter the good from the poor.
 If that means you include a question about their budget, or how they heard about you, then so be it.
+(This has another analytics advantage as it lets you minimize direct traffic).

 They need to fit the profile of clients you want.
 One lead that doesn’t fit your portfolio may be perfect for someone else.